wcko87/bms-checklist/video-encoding.md

-# BGA Video Formats and Compatibility
+# BMS BGA Video Formats and Compatibility
 - If you want widespread support, use wmv or mpeg for your videos.
 This is as a typical LR2 setup can only play wmv or mpeg videos.
 - People using beatoraja will be able to play BGAs using formats like mp4 and webm, which is significant as they allow much higher quality video for smaller file sizes.